 Please note that when accepting students into Saint Martin de Porres School, preference is given first to those returning students currently enrolled in Saint Martin de Porres School for the previous year (which includes PreK-3 and PreK-4 students), who have met their academic requirements, financial obligations, and all Parent Involvement Program requirements.
 Second, for new students preference is given to siblings of those already registered in Saint Martin de Porres School for the previous year.
 Third, to registered and active parishioners of Saint Martin de Porres Parish.
-Fourth, to recently registered parishioners of Saint Martin de Porres Parish.
-Fifth, all other students who wish to attend Saint Martin de Porres School.
+Fourth, to recently registered parishioners of Saint Martin de Porres School.